tgstation/tgstation-server-webpanel/README.md

 | build-dev    | Builds a development version in /dist                                                                                          |
 |              |                                                                                                                                |

-## IMPORTANT NOTICE

-The lockfile `yarn.lock` has been tampered directly, as the patch only works on `openapi-client-axios@npm:4.1.0`.
-If clearing and re-doing the lockfile, make sure that `openapi-client-axios@npm:*` resolution & version is at `4.1.0`.
-Anything higher will break typegen, which is needed.

 # License

 This work is licensed under AGPL-3.0.
 See the LICENSE file for more information.